vctrklndr/JavaScript-AJAX/README.md

 Wasn't really satisfied with just sorting the beers by ABV, so I added an input field where you can search on food pairings.

+### `Improvements`
+- Fix so all the htmlBlocks isn't repeated for every eventListener
+- Better variable names for the ABV-buttons

 ### `To dos` :clipboard:
 - Add an error message if the search value doesn't match any food pairing
 - Manage to sort the ABV ascending / descending